Intro

 echo "publishing to external conda and pip repository"

-At this point if you want to build and publish your package you can just run make all_int_pub and it will clear out old build artifacts, build a new pip installable package, upload it to the internal pip package repository, sync the version number with conda, build a conda package and publish that to the internal conda package repository.
+and it will clear out old build artifacts, build a new pip installable package, upload it to the internal pip package repository, sync the version number with conda, build a conda package and publish that to the internal conda package repository.
 Not bad!

 This is concludes the changes I’m planning to make in this repository.
-If you just clone the repository as is you should see it in this state, or you can run git checkout eg07.
+If you just clone the repository as is you should see it in this state, or you can run git checkout eg07

 Conclusion and next steps.